 Based on years of research the Kinesis Contoured keyboard was designed not only to reduce the known risk factors associated with repetitive stress injuries but also to provide a more comfortable and productive interface than other keyboards.
 Its unique contoured design reduces the force and stressful postures that contribute to discomfort and limit productivity.
 Since its introduction in 1992, this keyboard has undergone extensive independent testing and has proven superior in both comfort and productivity when compared to traditional and other alternative keyboards.

-The Kinesis Contoured keyboard allows users to retain their familiar QWERTY layout while incorporating a comprehensive collection of ergonomic features as indicated below:
+The Kinesis Contoured keyboard allows typists to retain their familiar QWERTY layout while incorporating a comprehensive collection of ergonomic features as indicated below:

 Separate Thumb Keypads